emanfolo/CV/README.md

 - I'm particularly interested in running and I'm inspired by the ways in which the discipline it provides can help you in other aspects of life
 - I'm also really interested in philosophy as I believe its study provides a good way to maintain perspective on the important things in life
+- Mindfulness and meditation
+- Cooking and nutrition